 Overall, my opinion of Alesis keyboards and digital pianos is that they are great for beginning to intermediate musicians.
 This is a very common opinion in the piano world and I don’t think this a bad thing for Alesis.
 Now when it comes to their MIDI controllers, I think they are fit for professional producers and keyboardists as I think their MIDI functionality is some of the best available.

 I stated earlier that I believe Alesis makes a great keyboard for beginners and intermediate musicians.
-I say this because I personally don’t believe their keyboards to compare to the high-end keyboards of say Roland or Yamaha.
+I say this because I personally don’t believe their products to compare to the high-end products of say Roland or Yamaha.

 With this being said, I think Alesis is happy with kind of being the company that can rule the beginner and intermediate students.
 You can read more about Roland keyboards here if you are interested.